BryanTYTan/Hamming-Codes_Hash-funct/README.md

 > Could perhaps standardize it to 256 bits or a set length.
 > Not secure nor fully resilient to collision but consistent

+## Unfortunately will be shelved as i focus on other priorities